 Don’t sign a venue contract before you consult your AV partner

 A little self-serving, we know.
 But this is really important for meeting costs and functionality.
 In the early days of the pandemic, venues showed a lot of empathy and flexibility in helping planners navigate the everchanging rules.
 But we’ve seen that willingness dissipate as the pandemic continues, resulting in stricter contracts with less wiggle room.
 Additionally, in the case of big hotel chains, we’ve seen costs skyrocket.
 This is especially true of the technology services from onsite vendors – things like labor, rigging, power, and internet have really increased.

 This, of course, means your AV partner needs to be selected before the venue, which is sometimes out of order for standard planning processes.
 But there can be big time and money savings to do so.
-And in line with current event trends like hybrid meetings and recording sessions for on-demand content, having your AV partner selected early is a strategic benefit.
+And in line with current industry trends like hybrid events and on demand recording, having your AV partner selected early is a strategic benefit.

 Understand your space

 One of the most underrated ways to save costs is to have your AV provider map out how much space and equipment you really need.
 With your event vision in mind, they can tour the venue and help you decide what type of space is going to make your event a success.
 Especially if you’re planning a hybrid event, there may be creative ways to cut down on breakout room space.
 Or perhaps the team can design a cost-friendly stage that uses some of the existing room elements.
 On another note, they can also help identify limitations to the space based on what you’re looking to do and help suggest alternatives.
 It’s all about optimizing the AV for the room.